anvaka/streaming-svg-parser/README.md

 # streaming-svg-parser

-Very fast parser of SVG files, that doesn't need the entire file to start parsing it.
+Very fast parser of SVG (and likely XML) files, that doesn't need the entire file to start parsing it.

 ## install